 I. Local Police are responsible for upholding all local, regional, state and federal laws at the Marina.

 A. Pittsburg Marina personnel will provide assistance to tenants and other vessels as feasible and during emergency situations.
 However, the vessel owner shall be responsible and assume all liability for damages caused to City property, or to other vessels within the Marina.
 Owner agrees to pay any damage caused by his/her vessel, family, guests, employees or agents.

-A. There are two classes of berth rentals in the Pittsburg Marina; permanent and transient.
+A. There are three classes of berth rentals in the Pittsburg Marina; permanent, transient, and live-aboard.

-1. Permanent rentals are made to owners desiring to berth their boats for a period of one month or longer.
+1. Permanent rentals are made to owners desiring to berth their boats for a period of four days or longer.

-2. Transient rentals, as available, are assigned to owners desiring to berth their boats for one month or less.
+2. Transient rentals, as available, are assigned to owners desiring to berth their boats as a living space for three days or less.

-B. Applications for berths in the Marina shall be made to the Harbor Master on the forms furnished by him/her.
+B. Applications for berths in the Marina shall be made to the Harbor Master on the forms furnished by the Pittsburg Marina.
 Berth assignments will be made according to the precedence of the request.